CCurl/c3/README.md

 The main goals for this project are as follows:
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
+- To have as much flexibility as possible.
 - To be able to run on both Windows and Linux (and Apple).
 - To be deployable to development boards via the Arduino IDE.